gabrieljamesbenedict/porado/README.md

 var myName as string;

 if (myBool1) then {
-    myName = "John"; // This code won't run.
+    myName = "John"; // This code won't run
 } else if (myBool2) then {
-    myName = "Doe"; // This code will run.
+    myName = "Doe"; // This code will run
 }
 ```